kreetig/demo-cfg/README.md

 # demo-cfg
 This is a demo repository where I will store my files today

+This is a CFG Product Management class